SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

+Phase 1 to Phase 3 adheres to the metaheuristic optimization principles where each phase first conducts generation and variation through designated operators, then performs selection and pruning greedily based on the candidates' performance score on the development set $\mathcal{D}_{\textup{dev}}$.

-While an initial phase (Phase 0) may result in a diverse population, each candidate could still be distant from its local optimal solution.
-To address this, we employ the Feedback Mutation Operator $\mathcal{O}_{F}$ to expedite each candidate's convergence towards their local minimums, leveraging the ``gradient" information.
-This involves the introduction of an LLM {\em Examiner}, which scrutinizes instances where the current candidate falls short, and subsequently offers improvement guidance.
-Such information is taken as the feedback gradient and is further utilized by an LLM {\em Improver}, to generate new candidates by local exploitation.
-These new candidates contain global information inherited from the previous phase and can thus be regarded as better initialization for the next optimization phase.
+While an initial phase (Phase 0) may result in a diverse candidate pool, each candidate could still be distant from the best version of itself, its local minimum.
+To address this, \frameName exploits each candidate by employing the Feedback Operator $\mathcal{O}_{F}$ to expedite its convergence towards their local minimums.
+This involves the introduction of an LLM {\em Examiner} to generate bespoke improvement guidance and an LLM {\em Improver} to apply these to generate new candidates.